Intimacy and Interaction

 As you think about the topic of Intimacy and Interaction, we note that the re-structuring to which this CFP refers includes religious ceremonialism, language, re-adjustments of spatial configurations of families and communities, and the simple exigencies of material and cultural survival.
 We ask you to consider such questions as: How have indigenous peoples structured notions of intimacy and intimate relationships?
 How have colonial rule, settler colonialism, and empire formation forced a restructuring of intimate interactions between people both within indigenous communities and between indigenous and non-indigenous peoples?
 How have extended families, family networks, and communities been altered or disrupted (often violently) by colonial and neocolonial forces?
 How has the law been used to alter, limit, control, or outlaw intimate relationships within indigenous societies or between indigenous and non-indigenous peoples?
 How have capitalism, neoliberalism, globalization and other institutional forces altered notions of intimate relationships among indigenous peoples?
 How have indigenous and non-indigenous peoples responded to these structural forces?

 We will consider proposals for multiple formats including panels, roundtables, and public workshops, but we strongly encourage creativity, moving beyond the typical 20-minute paper presentation format.
 We also strongly encourage individuals who have paper ideas to get together with others through various forums in order to meet other people working on related topics.
-To that end, we have developed an interactive area of the conference website where we encourage you to post an idea for a panel, working group, or roundtable.
 If you are thinking about an individual paper, please post on H-AmIndian, H-LatAm, H-Borderlands, or similar listservs to find others who are interested in presenting related papers.

 If you have any questions about proposals, please email the program committee assistant at firstname.lastname@example.org.